 But it can go further than that.
 You can add more product lines to your current items.
 If you source the goods from wholesalers, find out whether they offer fulfillment services.
 Or if you don’t want the hassles of order handling and shipping, just have a drop shipping company to do it for you.

 Say you offer a professional or a consumer service covering your local area.

 Do you prefer to provide a service to local market or online audience?
 The beauty of this model is that your income is not limited by your time and your ability to deliver the service.

 You can sell digital goods to visitors from different localities.
 It may also give you additional online advertising revenue through relevant affiliate programs and contextual ads.

-But, no matter what business model you use, make sure you leverage your strengths and go into the right niche market.
+But, it doesn’t matter which business model you choose, make sure you go with a niche that you know and a subject that you love.
 These are keys for building close relationship with customers and securing long-term profitability for your business.